-The Top 10 Interpersonal Skills Employers Love
+Top 20 Interpersonal Skills Employers Love (and Why They Do)

-Reviewed by Hayley Ramsey
+Reviewed by Chris Leitch

 What are interpersonal skills?

-Interpersonal skills, which are sometimes referred to as “soft skills,” or “employability skills,” are a set of skills that enable you to work well with others.
 For certain roles that involve high social interaction, such as sales or customer service, interpersonal skills will be a requirement for the job.
-However, even for jobs that have minimal social interaction, such as data entry or copywriting, you will still oftentimes work with others to some degree and will need to include some of these skills in your skills section.
+However, even for jobs that have minimal social interaction, such as data entry or copywriting, you will still often work with others to some degree and will need to include some of these skills in your résumé’s skills section.

 Types of interpersonal skills

 Since interpersonal skills denote a person’s ability to work well with others, the basis of these skills is communication.
-Therefore, all interpersonal skills can be categorized into four types of communication, which are further outlined below:
+Therefore, all interpersonal skills can be categorized into four types of communication, which are outlined below:

-1. Verbal communication
+Verbal communication

 Since verbal communication has such an omnipresent role in many jobs and career paths, it’s one of the key types of interpersonal skills.
 This is also a skill that employers assess during interviews, as the exchange is typically conducted verbally.